istvnurbn/istvnurbn.github.io/content/posts/004-v60_is_the_way.md

   hidden: true
 ---

-It's been more than a month since I wrote about keeping an offline log of the coffees I try, and maybe posting some of it on this blog.
-Good news, the first one is now!
+It's been more than a month since I wrote about keeping an offline log of the coffees I try, and maybe posting some of them on this blog.
+Good news, the first one is here!

 <!--more-->

 # meeting the parents

 On our recent trip to Slovenia, we happened to visit Stow Coffee in Ljubljana.
 It was a great decision because they had Coffea eugenioides on their filter menu.
-The price was steep at €20, but I let the barista persuade me to try it.
+The price was steep at €20, but I let the barista talk me intoto trying it.

 So what is so special about it?